inspec/inspec/docs/dev/filtertable-internals.md

 ## What makes this hard?

 The terminology used for many concepts does not help the reader understand what is going on.
-Additionaly, the ways in which the classes relate is not straightforward.
+Additionally, the ways in which the classes relate is not straightforward.
 Finally, variable names within the classes are often re-used ('filter' is a favorite) or are too short to be meaningful (x and c are both used as variable names, in long blocks).

 FilterTable was created in 2016 in an attempt to consolidate the pluralization features of several resources.
 They each had slightly different featuresets, and were all in the wild, so FilterTable exposes some extensive side-effects to provide those features.